 My Job Is Protected After A Work Injury, Right?

 Not necessarily!
 Many people believe that just because they were injured at work, that the Employer must hold their position forever.
 This is not correct.
 If you get accepted for FMLA, you can have up to 12 weeks of job protection.
-But in many cases, injured workers lose their job.
+But in many cases, according to the PA Workers’ Comp Laws, injured workers lose their job.
 If the Employer cannot accommodate the restrictions, a worker could be terminated.
 Or if there is an economic downtown.
 Or a termination can occur for misconduct, etc. There are some other issues with the ADA- but generally speaking, a work injury doesn’t mean you can’t be terminated.
-Now this doesn’t mean that the termination is lawful- sometimes, it’s discriminatory- ie, retaliation for pursuing Work Comp.
+Now this doesn’t mean that the termination is lawful- sometimes, it’s discriminatory- ie, retaliation for pursuing Work Comp in Pennsylvania.
 But a Work Injury isn’t an automatic entitlement to job security.
+To understand the complete extent of PA Workers Compensation Law, consult with a work comp attorney and discuss your options.

 I’m Entitled To A Lump Sum Settlement After I’m Hurt At Work, Right?

 No!
 It’s not an entitlement despite what many misleading TV commercials may say.
 It’s an agreement between an injured worker and the insurer/employer.
-While many cases end up in a lump sum agreement- called a Compromise & Release, it’s not a guarantee.
-If you are on Work Comp, an insurer can decide to pay you weekly or bi-weekly- they are not required by law to offer a lump sum.
+While many cases end up in a lump sum agreement- called a Compromise & Release agreement, it’s not a guarantee.
+If you are on Work Comp, an insurer can decide to pay you weekly or bi-weekly- they are not required by Pennsylvania work comp laws to offer a lump sum.